wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Robot Battery
 =============

-The power supply for an FRC\ |reg| robot is a single 12V 18Ah SLA [Sealed Lead Acid] AGM [Absorbent Glass Mat] battery, capable of high momentary currents in excess of 180A when fully charged.
+The power supply for an FRC\ |reg| robot is a single 12V 18Ah SLA (Sealed Lead Acid) AGM (Absorbent Glass Mat) battery, capable of high momentary currents well in excess of 180A when fully charged.
 The Robot Battery assembly includes the COTS battery, lead cables with contacts, and SB connector.

 Battery Safety & Handling
 -------------------------

+A healthy battery is **ALWAYS** "On" and the terminals are **always** energized.
+If the polarities short together - for example, a wrench or aerosol can falls and bridges the gap between two bare terminals - they will release all their stored energy in a big, dangerous arc.
+This risk drives a wide range of best practices: covering terminals in storage, only uncovering and working on one terminal or polarity at a time, only using Battery Leads as complete assemblies with SB contacts fully inserted, and covering the SB connector contacts with "battery tabs" once the Robot Battery is fully charged, among others.

-**DO NOT CARRY A BATTERY BY THE CABLES**, and always avoid pulling by them.
+**Do *NOT* carry a battery assembly by the cables**, and always avoid pulling by them.
 Pulling on batteries by the cables may loosen, bend, or break the lug or battery tab -- or even tear the entire tab out of the housing!
+Even if it doesn't get broken, the battery will not be able to provide the same amount of current if the :ref:`connectors are loose <docs/hardware/hardware-basics/preemptive-troubleshooting:Check Battery Connections>`.

 .. image:: images/robot-battery/broken-terminal.png
   :alt: One terminal of an FRC battery fully detached from the battery.

-Even if it doesn't get broken, the battery will not be able to provide the same amount of current if the :ref:`connectors are loose <docs/hardware/hardware-basics/preemptive-troubleshooting:Check Battery Connections>`.

-Dropping the batteries can bend the internal plates, create bulges, or in the worst case - crack the battery case open.
-While we do use AGM [absorbant glass mat] technology for safety, when a cell is punctured it still will leak some liquid.
-This is why FIRST recommends teams have a battery spill kit available.
+Dropping the batteries can bend the internal plates and cause performance issues, create bulges, or in the worst case - crack the battery case open.
+While we do use AGM technology for safety, when a cell is punctured it may still leak a small amount of battery acid.
+This is one of the reasons FIRST recommends teams have a battery spill kit available.

 Finally, certain older battery chargers without "maintenance mode" features can *overcharge* the battery, resulting in boiling off some of the battery acid - another reason for a spill kit.